cysouw/diathesis/text/c03_summaryDia.md

 ### *Reflexiv Bewegungsart* {#sec:summary-reflexiv-bewegungsart}

 The ~~Reflexiv Bewegungsart~~ diathesis (full discussion in [@sec:reflexive-manner-of-movement]) is the same diathesis as the non-reflexive *Bewegungsart* diathesis in [@sec:summary-bewegungsart] but with an additional reflexive pronoun.
 This extra reflexive pronoun has to be added for non-movement verbs like *zittern* 'to shiver' [@next a,b].
 With the reflexive pronoun there needs to be an obligatory movement phrase [@next c].
-Semantically, this construction describes an movement ('going to the playoffs') that is achieved (metaphorically) by performing the intransitive verb (i.e. by shivering).
+Semantically, this construction describes an movement ('making the playoffs') that is achieved (metaphorically) by performing the intransitive verb (i.e. by shivering).

 ::: ex
 - Das Kind zittert (vor Kälte).